Do I need a science background to volunteer at the Loveland Living Planet Aquarium?

 Are all volunteer candidates accepted?

-After I have been accepted into the volunteer program, what is the next step?
+After I have been accepted into the Volunteer Program, what is the next step?

 Do I have to wear a uniform?

-Is there a fee to volunteer?
+Why is there a fee to volunteer?

 How do I get started?